Tieraona Low Dog, M.D., MegaFood Chief Medical Advisor | March 2020

 Get your omega-3s

 These fatty acids help support the baby’s healthy brain and eye development.* Research shows that women taking docosahexaenoic acid (DHA), an omega 3 fatty acid, have a lower risk of premature birth and having low birthweight babies.
 There is also research suggesting that pregnant women taking docosahexaenoic acid (DHA) had a lower perception of stress and lower cortisol response to stressful situations, than pregnant women taking a placebo.
+Consider MegaFood's Baby & Me 2 Prenatal DHA & Choline that provides plant-based DHA from algae with slow-release choline beadlets in a vegan capsule.
 Some types of fish are rich sources of DHA, the omega 3 most critical during pregnancy, but many are also high in mercury, which can damage the developing brain.
 The Environmental Working Group has a list of fish high in omega 3s, low in mercury, and sustainable.

 Reduce exposure to endocrine disruptors